roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 ## 8. Sign Up New Users

-As mentioned earlier, Django's built-in auth does not provide a URL or view for signing up new users.
+Unfortunately, Django's built-in auth does not provide a URL or view for signing up new users.

 #### Add a URL